 How hurried are your mornings?
 With a good cartridge razor, you can swipe the razor over your face pretty quickly without cutting yourself.
 With a safety razor, you'll need to take your time and be more careful.

 Do you forget to buy cartridges?
 Internet shave clubs will ship cartridges to your door once a month, so you'll never have to shave with a dull blade.
-Reviews say some (including Dollar Shave Club) offer razors that are just as good as the big drugstore brands.
+Reviews say some, including Dollar Shave Club (Est. $3 to $9 per month) offer razors that can be just as good as the big drugstore brands.

 Do you have sensitive skin?
 Some dermatologists say multi-blade razors can remove too much surface skin, causing irritation.
 They recommend old-fashioned safety razors for men prone to breakouts and razor bumps.
 On the other hand, some users say they find modern multi-blade razors, with their built-in lubricating strips, more soothing.
 If you've suffered razor burn or other skin problems with one type of razor, consider trying the other type to see if it helps.